 We made our very own entertainment using our imaginations with whatever props we could find.
 Old sheets to make a tent with sticks to hold it up.
 A steel bucket with a plank of wood produced a terrific see-saw.
 To mention just a couple.

 Nowadays I have an orchestra in my handbag, my Samsung Mobile phone, that I can’t live without.
 I also own an iPod, a bit outdated today, yet I love listening to all my favourite classical pieces carried around in my pocket!

-How on earth did we live, never mind entertain ourselves!
-We had a whopping good time indeed.
+How on earth did we live, never mind entertain ourselves without anything technical in our lives!
+We had a whopping good time though.

 Our childhoods were easy and most of us were unaware of what real stress was.
 So protected were we from grown-up worries, adult news, activities and fears.

 We did have our own set of small fears.

 There was no speaking up for yourself.
 As a result, we had to be quiet at all times and only speak when spoken to and then only to answer questions.
 Children should be seen but not heard, was the unbelievable motto of our day.

 We got a smack on the hand with a ruler.
 Smacking was lawful in a lot of schools throughout the world at this time.
 It was meted out simply for an incorrect answer to a spelling, arithmetic or reading question.
 Par for the course at the time in most schools.

 Did I say we had no stress?
 I seem to be contradictory in what I have said, because of course we did.
 At school, but somehow, we managed to cope most of the time on our own.
 Much better not to bring our parents into it.

 Our children and grandchildren have had an easier and more enjoyable time at school.
 I marvel at the fun to be had especially in Primary years.
 Kids are listened to, have freedom of speech, and are not afraid to speak up for themselves.
 And along the way they also learn a sense of responsibility.